-I am available to give keynotes and workshops on sexting, social media, digital privacy, and consent, to perform consulting work for educational organizations and advocacy groups, and to serve as an expert witness for cases on sexting or youth sexuality and technology.
+I am available to give keynotes and workshops on online harm, sexting, social media, digital privacy, and consent.
+I also do consulting work for educational organizations and advocacy groups, and can serve as an expert witness.

 My last name is pronounced HAZ-in-off.